 The Carolina Reaper is a cross between a red Ghost Pepper and the Red Habanero, two peppers that are both hot in their own right, despite the fact that neither one makes the World’s Hottest Peppers List currently.

-The original Carolina Reaper was red, and this remains the most common color today.
+The original Carolina Reaper was red, and this remains the most common colour today.
 However, chocolate, yellow, and peach Carolina Reapers also exist.
 Even red peppers will start out as green and turn orange before becoming a deep red.
-Through each three of these phases, the pepper’s flavor and heat will increase.
+Through each three of these phases, the pepper’s flavour and heat will increase.
 So, if you pick your pepper while it’s still orange (and eat it before it turns red), it won’t carry the same pungent heat as a red pepper.

 Carolina Reapers are squattier and more textured than their ancestors the Red Habanero and Ghost Pepper.
 Every Carolina Reaper has a long, thin branch at the bottom of the pod, which is known as “the scorpion’s tail” due to its resemblance to a stinger.
 These peppers typically have a diameter of three-fourths-inch to one-and-a-half inches.